jolyonb/olxcleaner/README.md

 ## Installation

 This package may be installed from PYPI using `pip install olxcleaner`.
+It requires python 3.6 or later.

 ### Local Installation